otsob/posemir/benchmark/README.md

-# Benchmarks for Point Set Repeated Pattern algorithms
+# Benchmarks for Point Set MIR algorithms

 This crate implements benchmarks and benchmarks utilities for point set discovery algorithms.
 The data sets are included in the `benches/data` directory and can be downloaded using [DVC](https://dvc.org) with the